EchterAlsFake/PySide6-to-Android/README.md

 # Building the Android APK

 ## PySide6 modification (Important)
-We need to modify the PySide6 build script to fix some things.
-Don't worry it's easy.
+> [!IMPORTANT]
+> If your project depends on external libraries other than PySide6, you need to do the following steps:

 1) Go into your virtual environment to the PySide6 folder (e.g: venv/lib/python3.11/site-packages/PySide6/scripts/)
 2) Edit the `android_deploy.py` file.